 Recent CTE news stories about young adults and ecumenism

-Find out more about the Bill Snelson Young Ecumenists Fund which opens for applications in September 2023.
+Find out more about the Bill Snelson Young Ecumenists Fund which opens for applications again in the Autumn.

 Main photo credit: RC Diocese of East Anglia at World Youth Day 2023.